aniketgohel-dev/jules-demo/portfolio_content.md

 ### Sample Copy:
 > **Headline: DevOps Engineer | Cloud Architect | SRE**
 >
-> Hi, I'm [Your Name], a DevOps professional with a passion for building resilient, scalable, and efficient infrastructure.
-With over [Number] years of experience, I specialize in automating development pipelines, optimizing cloud environments, and ensuring system reliability.
+> Hi, I'm Aniket Gohel, a DevOps professional with a passion for building resilient, scalable, and efficient infrastructure.
+With over 2 years of experience, I specialize in automating development pipelines, optimizing cloud environments, and ensuring system reliability.
 >
 > My goal is to empower development teams to ship code faster and more reliably.
-I have a proven track record of implementing robust CI/CD pipelines, managing cloud infrastructure on [mention cloud providers, e.g., AWS, Azure, GCP], and leveraging tools like Terraform, Kubernetes, and Ansible to streamline operations.
+I have a proven track record of implementing robust CI/CD pipelines, managing cloud infrastructure on AWS, Azure, GCP and leveraging tools like Terraform, OpenTofu, Kubernetes, Docker, and Ansible to streamline operations.

 ---